-Chia seeds were a central component of the ancient Mayan and Aztec diets, and although times have moved on, we certainly haven’t forgottent the power of this potent little pip.
+Another egg-cellent choice when it comes to a low carb egg-free breakfast is the chia pot!
+Chia seeds were a central component of the ancient Mayan and Aztec diets, and although times have moved on, we certainly haven’t forgotten the power of this potent little pip.

 It’s believed that one tablespoon could sustain an individual for 24 hours, and while we may not need the kind of endurance the Mayans required, we can learn something from them by opting for a brekkie that keeps us full and reduces our appetite.

 In our modern world, chia seeds are a beneficial food for those trying to lose weight and stay in shape.
 Try our Raspberry Chia Pots, and you may never need to eat again (just kidding, but they’ll undoubtedly tide you over ‘til lunchtime and beyond).

 Getting enough protein is vital to support a healthy metabolism, but many people struggle to get enough protein in their diet.
 This is where a high-protein smoothie comes in handy.

 Protein shakes are an easy way to consume more protein and reduce your appetite simultaneously.
 Some people opt to use a high-protein smoothie for weight loss reasons, but before going for an entirely liquid-based diet (which isn’t sustainable in the long run), try lowering your daily carb intake first.